Muscular system: Types

 There are three distinct types of muscle: skeletal muscle, cardiac or heart muscle, and smooth (non-striated) muscle.
 Muscles provide strength, balance, posture, movement, and heat for the body to keep warm.

-There are over 650 muscles in the human body.
+There are more than 600 muscles in an adult male human body.
 A kind of elastic tissue makes up each muscle, which consists of thousands, or tens of thousands, of small muscle fibers.
 Each fiber comprises many tiny strands called fibrils, impulses from nerve cells control the contraction of each muscle fiber.

 Skeletal

 Skeletal muscle, is a type of striated muscle, composed of muscle cells, called muscle fibers, which are in turn composed of myofibrils.
 Myofibrils are composed of sarcomeres, the basic building blocks of striated muscle tissue.
 Upon stimulation by an action potential, skeletal muscles perform a coordinated contraction by shortening each sarcomere.
 The best proposed model for understanding contraction is the sliding filament model of muscle contraction.
 Within the sarcomere, actin and myosin fibers overlap in a contractile motion towards each other.
 Myosin filaments have club-shaped myosin heads that project toward the actin filaments, and provide attachment points on binding sites for the actin filaments.
-The myosin heads move in a coordinated style; they swivel toward the center of the sarcomere, detach and then reattach to the nearest active site of the actin filament.
-This is called a ratchet type drive system.
+The myosin heads move in a coordinated style; they swivel toward the center of the sarcomere, detach, and then reattach to the nearest active site of the actin filament.
+This is called a ratchet-type drive system.